 Once a final draft of the Outline OID has been approved for sponsorship by the RGIT, the PI is to submit to the HRA, along with IRAS checklist for “Initial Assessment”.

-The internal process for the OID can be found by clicking on the Process Map for OID and SoECAT.pdf (212KB), please follow post award sections.
+The internal process for the OID can be found by clicking on the OID and mNCA Process Map (PDF).

 - Once the initial assessment has been received from the HRA, the PI/Study Team/Dept Admin must check with the JRO Grant team to confirm there is a budget per site, and review Appendix 2: Finance Provisions has been completed correctly to ensure payments to Trusts will be made.